jamesdew12/CV/README.md

 - A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education
+My highest education is secondary school, I went to wellington college school before joing Hurtwood House for my final two years of school to study Economics, Mathematics and Media studies.
+In that time I enjoyed Maths and Media studies the most, learning statistics and core maths to creating a short film in Media studies, which even won me a student award presented by the BFI.
+- Maths A Level - C Grade
+- Media Studies A Level - B Grade
+- Economics As Level - B Grade
 #### Makers Academy (start_date to end_date)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]